 If the core job is something consumers and producers are already doing well enough, why add an intermediary?
 How would a platform add enough value to this interaction to somehow create economic rents for themselves?

 Another flavour of “yes!” is when the core job, rather than being served without an intermediary, is already solved well enough by existing intermediaries.
 In this case, the challenge a newcomer faces can range from:

 - the space being dominated by a successful platform, with network effects and/or switching costs glueing the participants to them; to

 The kind of answer to “Can they (and do they) do it without the platform?” that hints that your platform product can be valuable and viable is:

-The statements after the “but…” should be present tense ones, representing real gaps how producers and consumers are enacting the core interaction.
+The statements after the “but…” should be present tense ones, representing real gaps how producers and consumers are enacting the core job.
 Conditional statements are off — “Yeah, but it would be way more awesome if they did it on the blockchain” is cheating.

 Key takeaways on platform business viability

-Next time you find yourself in the position of analysing the viability of a platform business, think beyond “it’s the Uber for X” and try framing its contribution to the core interaction like this.
+Next time you find yourself in the position of analysing the viability of a platform business, think beyond “it’s the Uber for X” and try framing its contribution to the core job like this.
 If you can’t express it with something that boils down to “yeah, but…”, you’re likely to be trying to solve a problem that either:

 - doesn’t exist; or

 If you can find your “yeah, but…” narrative, not all is won yet — you have a necessary but not sufficient condition.
 Now it’s time to look at what comes after “but”: the opportunity is in that ellipsis.